 Currently Taseko-Gibraltar employs approximately 650 employees.
-Roughly 94% of Gibraltar’s wages are paid to those living in Williams Lake, Quesnel, and 100 Mile House, which equates to about $61 million in annual wages.
-Over the last 5 years, Taseko has paid over $299 million in wages to the local Cariboo residents.
+Roughly 95% of Gibraltar’s wages are paid to those living in Williams Lake, Quesnel, and 100 Mile House, which equates to about $65 million in annual wages.

 These high paying, local jobs provide long-term benefits to the local community, which include (but are not limited to):

 - Increased local spending, in forms of residential and consumer goods

 - Increased residential property values

 - Social program benefits; school, road, hospital upgrades

 Based on the last 12 months ending December 31st 2017, Gibraltar Mine spent over $281 million on supplier goods and services.
 Approximately 34% of these expenditures ($96 million) was purchased from suppliers and contractors in the BC Interior and Cariboo regions.

 Some of Gibraltar’s regular supplier purchases include: Grinding media from Kamloops, Foundry service based out of Penticton, radios and satellites from Kamloops, lime based products from Cache Creek, blasting software and products from Delta, automotive supplies, printing services, and office supplies from Williams Lake, haul truck tires from Kamloops and Vernon, and valves and pumps purchased from a number of vendors across British Columbia.